Retta Marie MartinClinical Instructor & Academic Fieldwork Coordinator

 B.S., Occupational Therapy, University of Pittsburgh, 1993

 Retta Marie Martin attended the University of Pittsburgh where she earned a Bachelor of Science in Occupational Therapy.
 She returned to the University of Pittsburgh to complete her Masters of Science in Health and Rehabilitative Science with a concentration in Occupational Therapy.
-Retta has 20+ years of experience specializing in providing services for the special needs of children, young adults and their families.
-She has provided services in rehabilitation inpatient and outpatient settings and the school setting.
+Retta has 20+ years of experience specializing in providing services in rehabilitation inpatient and outpatient settings and the school setting.
 Retta is a clinical specialist for a variety of diagnosis including spinal cord injury, brain injury, developmental disabilities, feeding disorders, chronic pain, visual deficits and ASD.
-Retta has also developed knowledge and skill with assistive technology including computer access and Augmentative and Alternative Communication.
-Throughout her career, Retta has been responsible for the training and development of others in her roles of Occupational Therapy Coordinator, student clinical instructor and as adjunct faculty.
+Retta has also developed knowledge and skill with environmental adaptation and assistive technology evaluations including wheelchair, computer access, augmentative and alternative communication device and home modification.

 As a teacher-scholar, Retta Marie Martin's clinical background influences her teaching philosophy in that she believes personal growth is achieved by learning from one's experiences.
-One must be active in the learning process and be able to apply what one has learned to other experiences.
-Therefore, Retta strives to create an environment that empowers the student to take ownership of one's own learning process and growth.
-Students accomplish this through experiential learning activities that enable them to understand that innovation and success stem from courage, effort and self-reflection.
+Retta strives to bridge the connection between classroom theory and clinical practice through her role as the Academic Fieldwork Coordinator.
 To enhance her teacher-scholar role, Retta is currently working on her Ed.D in Educational Leadership at Duquesne University.
-Her dissertation is focused on examining community practice through a lens of occupational justice and adaptive leadership to enhance entrepreneurial modules into the occupational therapy curriculum.
+Her dissertation is focused on infusing social entrepreneurship competencies into OT curriculum to enhance occupational therapy's role in emerging practice settings.

 In addition, Retta is involved in a variety of different service roles.
-She is the faculty advisor for the American Occupational Therapy Association Coalition of Occupational Therapy Advocates for Diversity Chapter for the Duquesne University OT Student program.
-She is a member of the Chronic Pain Research Consortium at Duquesne University with her focus being pediatric pain.
-Retta also serves on the committee for Commission on Practice for the Pennsylvania Occupational Therapy Association.
+She is the faculty advisor for the Duquesne University Coalition of Occupational Therapy Advocates for Diversity Chapter Student program.
+Retta serves the university through her roles as a member of the Faculty Senate Assembly and as a member of the Chronic Pain Research Consortium at Duquesne University with her focus being pediatric pain.
+Retta also serves on the committee for Commission on Education for the Pennsylvania Occupational Therapy Association.

 - OCCT 548: Medical Conditions